boobzzz/goit_pycore_finproj_g9/README.md

 - add-birthday - Add a birthday to a contact - in DD.MM.YYYY form

   This command allows adding birthday data to a contact in the specified DD.MM.YYYY form.
 Example: `add-birthday Mike 01.02.1990`.
 The user is going to be informed if the birth date is given in a wrong format.
+- show-address - Show contact's birthday, if present, in DD.MM.YYYY form

+  This command returns the address of a contact, if any found.
+Example: `show-address Mike`.
+The user is going to be informed, if the requested contact is not found or has no address data saved.
 - show-birthday - Show contact's birthday, if present, in DD.MM.YYYY form

   This command returns the birthday data of a contact, if any, in the specified DD.MM.YYYY form.
 Example: `show-birthday Mike`.
 The user is going to be informed, if the requested contact is not found or has no birthday data saved.